 For the specific case of Xamarin, which only allows Java 8, you will need to specify a Java 8 path separately when invoking MSBuild (using, for example,

 JAVA_HOME environment variable for the scanner only.

-Multiple base images can be used to run your build with Java 17, here are some examples:
+Multiple base images can be used to run your build with Java 11 or 17, here are some examples:

-If your build is not compatible with Java 17, then you can override the
+If your build is not compatible with Java 11 or 17, then you can override the

-JAVA_HOME environment variable to point to Java 17 immediately before running the analysis.
+JAVA_HOME environment variable to point to Java 11 or 17 immediately before running the analysis.